-The water utilities sector is one of the largest in Russia with a total of 8,801 water supply systems and centralized water supply utilities.
+The water utility sector is one of the largest in Russia with a total of 8,801 water supply systems and centralized water supply utilities.
 These systems are used by more than 120 million people residing in almost 1100 towns and more than 200 small villages.
-However, the centralized water supply caters to the needs of only 85.5 per cent of the total population of Russia according to Rosstat data for 2019.
+However, the centralized water supply caters to the needs of only 85.5 percent of the total population of Russia according to Rosstat data for 2019.

 According to different estimates, the total 2019 Russian market size for environmental technologies and products, including the water, wastewater, and waste management segments, was estimated at $187 million with potential future annual growth of 20-25%.
 (Sources: Russian Federal Service of State Statistics, Russian Association of Water and Wastewater, Russian Customs, Ministry of Natural Resources)

-The past decade brought a considerable change to the government and business attitude to the industry, clearly manifesting itself in the growing percent of the municipal assets’ privatization, improvement of the state legislation, large-scale state modernization programs such as the State Program “Pure Water” (2011-2017) and the National Project “Ecology” (2019-2024).
-The biggest portion of the “Ecology” project deliverables relates to the preservation of Russian surface water resources, industrial wastewater elimination, and sustainable operation of municipal water systems and improvement of the drinking water quality.
-According to the “Ecology” project, the Russian government has committed to secure some $56.5 billion to tackle the acute environmental issues related to the water treatment and waste management and stimulate the development of the industry.
-The funds will be provided by the federal sources and by the private businesses.
+The past decade brought a considerable change to the government and business attitude to the industry, clearly manifesting itself in the growing percentage of the municipal assets’ privatization, improvement of the state legislation, large-scale state modernization programs such as the State Program “Pure Water” (2011-2017) and the National Project “Ecology” (2019-2024).
+The biggest portion of the “Ecology” project deliverables relates to the preservation of Russian surface water resources, industrial wastewater elimination, sustainable operation of municipal water systems, and improvement of the drinking water quality.
+According to the “Ecology” project, the Russian government has committed to secure some $56.5 billion to tackle the acute environmental issues related to water treatment and waste management and stimulate the development of the industry.
+The funds will be provided by federal sources and by private businesses.

-The majority of capital expenditures is invested into imported equipment, raw materials, and products.
+Most capital expenditures are invested in imported equipment, raw materials, and products.
 Russia has a deficit of domestic water treatment equipment and treating agents production such as coagulant aids, flocculants, oxidizing agents, anti-degradants, sorbents and drying agents,

 The most advanced technologies for the water treatment industry are in high demand in the largest Vodocanals of Moscow and St. Petersburg, and managed under concession agreements for regional Vodocanals in Voronezh, Nizhny Novgorod, Kazan, Perm, Rostov-on-Don, Samara, Volgograd, Ufa, and Omsk.
 Significant innovations in the area of industrial water treatment are being implemented in the border regions of Russia, such as Vladivostok (having border surface waters with Japan), St. Petersburg (having border surface waters with Finland), Kaliningrad, the Arctic region, etc.